AEC railmotor: Mildura, Merebin and Red Cliffs (1922-1928)

 From 27 June 1925, a two-month trial saw an additional 9am service from Mildura to Red Cliffs and return on Tuesdays to Saturdays, and an additional Saturday mid morning service to Merbein.
 On 24 August 1925, Motor and Trailer 2 were replaced with set 18.
 In late October 1925 the afternoon Red Cliffs return trip was cancelled following the end of football season.
 From 14 November the Saturday night Merbein service was moved to earlier in the evening, and from 8 December the Monday to Friday night Red Cliffs service was shifted to late afternoon.

 By the end of 1926 patronage had fallen significantly, with tickets from Mildura to Merbein down fro, 609 in 1925 to 457 in 1926, to Red Cliffs from 575 to 291, and to Irymple from 370 to only 66 rail passengers.
 This was attributed to the improved roads and therefore improved bus service, which was also able to serve other towns not along the rail corridor such as Cardross, Birdwoodton and Merbein South.

 From 6 March 1927 a Sunday morning railmotor to Merbein was provided, connecting with the Saturday night train from Melbourne.
 On 12 March 1927, the railmotor ordinarily used on the Ouyen to Murrayville and Pinnaroo line was extended to Mildura as an experimental service for shopping trips, and this was permanently added to the weekly timetable from 15 October the same year.
 Fares were also cut by about a third at this time, and return tickets were issued for more destinations in lieu of pairs of single tickets; these return tickets could be used across multiple days.
 From 21 March 1927 the railmotor service was 23 weekly Merbein trips (including Sunday morning) and 57 weekly Red Hills trips, plus steam services.
 With such a high frequency, up to three AEC railmotors could be seen in Mildura, four times per day between 4pm and 7:45pm before the Ouyen railmotor departed.
 From 9 May the Merbein evening and late night services on Mondays and Wednesdays were shifted about half an hour earlier.
 Fares were further reduced from 25 June, but the Sunday morning Merbein service was cancelled from 2 October, and the Monday and Wednesday evening and night services were deleted from 31 October.

 From 27 February 1928 the service was significantly curtailed, one of the railmotors and two crew members transferred elsewhere.
 At this time the weekly railmotor service was 17 Merbein and 18 Red Cliffs return trips.
 The service was finally shut down from 10 November 1928, with that motor repaired in Melbourne then redeployed for a Maryborough service.
 The extended Ouyen Shopper service persisted until 30 September 1930.
-From December 1928 a replacment service was provided with a 12hp rail trolley, fitted with a light roof, for transport of light, perishable goods between Mildura and Merbein, which remained until 4 July 1967.
+From December 1928, a replacement service was provided with a 12 hp rail trolley, fitted with a light roof, for transport of light, perishable goods between Mildura and Merbein, which remained until 4 July 1967.